 You may qualify to prepare and file your federal and Rhode Island resident personal income tax returns online at no charge.
-The free service is made possible from Free File, which is a partnership between the Internal Revenue Service, the Rhode Island Division of Taxation, a number of other states, and the Free File Alliance.
+The Division of Taxation website includes a listing of Free File offerings.
+To view, click here.
+The offerings include links to the Free File partners' websites.